gruns/blagoblag/content/blog/2014/sep/21/west-wing-revisited.rst

 scenes" will go unnoted.
 What constitutes known to the general public?

 * Major world events
-* Anything explicitly scene or stated to be in a press briefing
+* Anything explicitly seen or stated to be in a press briefing
 * Any legislative procedural happenings

 To give a sense of things I'll consider not public: